 **Failing to Prioritize Children’s Well-being**

 Children are profoundly affected by divorce and can be psychologically damaged for the rest of their lives.
 It’s imperative to focus on the best interests of the children.
 Avoid making the children confidants of your social life or secrets.
 Tell the children as little as possible about the divorce.
+Don’t pass messages or money through the children or try to poison them against the other parent.

 **Attempting to Dodge Alimony or Child Support**